Cross-Loss Influence Functions to Explain Deep Network Representations: EXPERIMENTS

-\paragraph{Word2Vec --} The Skip-gram model is based on the idea that words nearby in a sentence are more related than distant words.
-In this model, each word, $\vec{w}_j$, in a sequence is paired with its neighbors in a given context window to create a set of $k$ context-word pairs $[\vec{c}_1, \vec{w}_j], [\vec{c}_2, \vec{w}_j], ... [\vec{c}_k, \vec{w}_j]$.
-For each pair in the set, we also randomly draw a set of unrelated words $N_i$ from the entire corpus according to their frequency.
-Each word $\vec{w}_j$, context $\vec{c}$, and negative-set $N_i$ tuple is then an input to the neural network, which is tasked with minimizing the difference between $\vec{w}_j$ and $\vec{c}$ and maximizing the difference between $\vec{w}_j$ and all negative samples $N_i$.
-Training is summarized in Equation \ref{eqn:skipgram-loss}, where $\sigma$ is the sigmoid function.

-This experiment involves an investigation into explainability with a smaller science fiction dataset \citep{ammanabrolu-etal-2019-guided}, which we refer to as $D_{SCI}$.
+We next evaluate the efficacy of CLIF in explaining word embedding nearest-neighbor relationships for a science fiction dataset, $D_{SCI}$~\citep{ammanabrolu-etal-2019-guided}, bringing our synthetic-dataset experiments to real text data.
 This dataset includes over 2,000 plot summaries from a handful of science fiction television programs.
-We expect that word embeddings trained with $D_{SCI}$ will have meaningful clusters around common shows or character traits, and that our approach will be able to find salient sentences in the plot summaries which explain membership in these clusters.
+We expect CLIF will be able to find salient sentences in the plot summaries which explain an embedding's local neighborhood.

+Throughout our word embedding experiments, we leverage the Skip-gram model, which is based on the idea that words nearby in a sentence are more related than distant words.
+Each word, $\vec{w}_j$, in a sequence is paired with its neighbors in a context window to create a set of $k$ context-word pairs $[\vec{c}_1, \vec{w}_j], [\vec{c}_2, \vec{w}_j], ... [\vec{c}_k, \vec{w}_j]$.
+One also draws a set of unrelated words, $N_i$, from the entire corpus according to their frequency to serve as negative examples.
+Each word $\vec{w}_j$, context $\vec{c}$, and negative-set, $N_i$, tuple $\langle \vec{w}_j, \vec{c}, N_i \rangle$ is then an input to the neural network, which is tasked with minimizing the difference between $\vec{w}_j$ and $\vec{c}$ and maximizing the difference between $\vec{w}_j$ and all negative samples in $N_i$, as shown in Equation \ref{eqn:skipgram-loss}, where $\sigma$ is the sigmoid function.

-We investigate how our approach can explain the results of clustering analysis and intra-cluster relationships.
-We apply K-means clustering \citep{macqueen1967some} to the finished embeddings and then we leverage our cross-loss influence functions with a mean-squared error (MSE) loss modification, given in Equation \ref{eqn:mse-influence-function}.
-The MSE loss function is the difference between where an embedding $e$ was initialized ($E_{I}(e)$) and where it finishes training ($E_{F}(e)$), which effectively asks the question ``Which training samples are most responsible for moving $e$ to its final location or cluster?''
+After training a set of Skip-gram word embeddings on $D_{SCI}$, we then examine nearest-neighbors for different words in the dataset, and apply CLIF to discover more about the these nearest-neighbor relationships.
+We leverage CLIF with a mean-squared error (MSE) loss modification, given in Equation \ref{eqn:mse-influence-function}.
+The MSE loss function is the difference between where an embedding $e$ was initialized, $E_{I}(e)$, and where it finishes training, $E_{F}(e)$, which models the question ``Which training samples are most responsible for moving $e$ to its final location/neighborhood?''

-To find meaningful clusters, we search for $C$ clusters by applying K-means clustering with scikit-learn \citep{pedregosa2011scikit} over a set of trained embeddings, where $C$ is between two and thirty.
-We find that $C=8$ clusters proves the most effective, with a silhouette score of 0.33.
-To provide insight into our approach, we choose a single entity in one cluster: a Star Wars villain named ``Dooku'' in a cluster of ``confrontation,'' ``exploits,'' and other villainous terms.